Calvin and Hobbes: Legacy

 From 2016 to 2021, author Berkeley Breathed included Calvin and Hobbes in various Bloom County cartoons.
 He launched the first cartoon on April Fool's Day 2016 and jokingly issued a statement suggesting that he had acquired Calvin and Hobbes from Bill Watterson, who was "out of the Arizona facility, continent and looking forward to some well-earned financial security."
 While bearing Watterson's signature and drawing style as well as featuring characters from both Calvin and Hobbes and Breathed's Bloom County, it is unclear whether Watterson had any input into these cartoons or not.

+Several artists published comics that were identified as being inspired on Calvin and Hobbes.
+Some of them were the 2002 comic strip Macuando, by Liniers, and 2005 Marvel comic book Fantastic Four Presents: Franklin Richards - Son of A Genius, by Chris Eliopoulos and Marc Sumerak.

+Some of other notorious art made in Calvin and Hobbes style are the 2015 drawings of characters from Star Wars: The Force Awakens, from Disney artist Brian Kesinger, and memes created by the subreddit Donald and Hobbes, parodying Donald Trump during the 2016 elections.

-Calvin and Hobbes remains the most viewed comic on GoComics, which cycles through old strips with an approximately 30-year delay.
+Calvin and Hobbes has also been published on the internet.
+GoComics publishes the comic strips and it remains their most viewed comic, which cycles through old strips with an approximately 30-year delay.
+Michael Yingling created Calvin and Hobbes: The Search Engine, capable of interacting with GoComics archive for reading online or downloading the comic strips.
+The comic strip was published online in Portuguese by the website CalvinBR, hosted on iG, and the blog Depósito do Calvin.

 Grown-up Calvin

-A number of artists and cartoonists have created unofficial works portraying Calvin as a teenager/adult; the concept has also inspired writers.
+Portraying Calvin as a teenager/adult has inspired writers.

 In 2011, a comic strip appeared by cartoonists Dan and Tom Heyerman called Hobbes and Bacon.
 The strip depicts Calvin as an adult, married to Susie Derkins with a young daughter named after philosopher Francis Bacon, to whom Calvin gives Hobbes.
 Though consisting of only four strips originally, Hobbes and Bacon received considerable attention when it appeared and was continued by other cartoonists and artists.

 A novel titled Calvin by CLA Young Adult Book Award–winning author Martine Leavitt was published in 2015.
 The story tells of seventeen-year-old Calvin—who was born on the day that Calvin and Hobbes ended, and who has now been diagnosed with schizophrenia—and his hallucination of Hobbes, his childhood stuffed tiger.
 With his friend Susie, who might also be a hallucination, Calvin sets off to find Bill Watterson in the hope that the cartoonist can provide aid for Calvin's condition.

 The titular character of the comic strip Frazz has been noted for his similar appearance and personality to a grown-up Calvin.
 Creator Jef Mallett has stated that although Watterson is an inspiration to him, the similarities are unintentional.